 - Creating capacity for innovation across education systems

-To learn more about how our work is organized, see our list of projects or our list of organizational teams.
+To learn more about how our work is organized, see our list of project teams.

 We are self-starters who are mission driven with a passion for purposeful educational innovation and cultivating equity-mindedness for systemic change.
 We value collaboration and celebrate doing good work that supports educators and students.
 No idea is too big, too small, or too complex — we’ll take it on.
 We take our work seriously, placing people and ideas at the center of everything we do.